 Aylsham Town Sign, showing John of Gaunt

 Aylsham Town Hall

 Aylsham is a typical North Norfolk market town.
 In the middle ages, Norfolk had the greatest concentration of markets in the whole country - you would find a market every 10 miles or so!
 The markets would mainly be used by local farmers to sell their produce.
 By the 16th century, many of Norfolk's markets had closed, but the market place and surrounding narrow streets remain today.
-Aylsham still has a thriving weekly market every Monday - a good day to make your visit.
+Aylsham still has a thriving twice weekly market every Monday and a Friday - a good time to make your visit.